AbhinavTuli/Computer-Networks/README.md

 # Computer-Networks
-Instructions for both programs present in respective folders.
+Instructions for running both programs as well as the methodology are present in respective folders.